-Google introduced its own tag management system, Google Tag Manager (GTM), back in 2012.
+Google introduced the tag management system known as Google Tag Manager (GTM) back in 2012.
 The goal of GTM being to help digital marketers track web and marketing activity without digging into the websites’ codebase to do so.

 As one of the most widely used tag management solutions, GTM allows users to efficiently test and deploy new tags, as well as maintain existing tags all within a user-friendly Google interface.
 With GTM comes a powerful Google Analytics integration, built-in tag templates, and even a debug mode for previewing new tracking before publishing it live.